Housing

 Fall Semester

-Joint Bachelor’s Degree Program students who plan to apply for Columbia University housing will receive instructions in their third-year transition packets, which they will receive in the spring term of their second year at CityU.
+Joint Bachelor’s Degree Program students who plan to apply for Columbia Residential housing will receive instructions in their third-year transition packets, which they will receive in the spring term of their second year at CityUHK.
+Students are responsible for all associated housing costs during their enrollment at Columbia University.

 Application Process

-It is important to note that housing is only guaranteed to students who remain on their original Columbia Residential Housing Agreement.
-Students who choose to break their Housing Agreement or leave university housing are not guaranteed access at a later date, though every effort will be made to accommodate requests outside of this process.
+It is important to note that housing is only guaranteed to students who remain on their original UAH lease.
+Students who choose to break their lease or leave university housing are not guaranteed access at a later date, though every effort will be made to accommodate requests outside of this process.

-Questions concerning Columbia Residential Housing may be directed to [email protected].
+Questions concerning University Apartment Housing may be directed to [email protected].